Our Wakes: 2016

 This is a little port just before de Orosei bay.
 We stopped over to take shelter for a few days.

-allowing us to supply the boat for several days.
-North of la Caletta, you find the village of
+us to supply the boat for several days.
+North of la Caletta, you find the village of Posada.
+The

-Posada.
-The village is up on a rock, with the houses built all around the rock with the remains
+village is up on a rock, with the houses built all around the rock with the remains of a fortified

 Orosei Golf